Shampane/shell-projects/README.md

 ## Bash

-1. [ ] `backup_directory.bash`: archives the specified directory, including the current date in the archive name
+1. [x] `backup_directory.bash`: archives the specified directory, including the current date in the archive name
+2. [x] `trace_disk_usage.bash`: show system's filesystems, sorted by disk usage percentage with colors and filters

 ## Powershell